 How is the screening performed?

-The screening test is performed with a low-radiation-dose spiral CT located at Missouri Baptist Medical Center.
+The screening test is performed with a low-radiation-dose spiral CT.
 The CT scanner rotates around your body, while you lie still on a table that passes through the center of the scanner.
-The CT scan provides detailed images of the inside of your body, made by a computer that combines the x-ray images taken from different angles.
+The CT scan provides detailed images of the inside of your body, made by a computer that combines the X-ray images taken from a different angles.